 Photo restoration hand colouring photos to look like real is hard.
 Lots of people do it and many get it wrong.
-Even i am still improving my techniques.
+Even I am still improving my techniques.

-I heard on the photo restoration circuit that it wasn’t possible to get results that looked lifelike and that colouring was at best, a gimmick.
-I have taken that as a challenge with this customers photo, to produce the best result i could given the original that i had.
+I heard on the photo restoration circuit that it wasn’t possible to get results that looked lifelike and that colouring was at best a gimmick.
+I have taken that as a challenge with this customers photo, to produce the best result I could given the original that I had.
 The customer was adamant about the quality they were expecting and worked with me to revise the skin tone 3 times before their vision was met.
 It turns out they knew just what skin tone they were aiming for and it was a good one.

 I have spoken about hand colouring many times and how the quality of the original will depend on the quality of the outcome.
-If there are a good range of tones or lots of nice greys in the black and white or the converted colour to black and white image then adding colour back will work a whole let better than if the image is all washed out.
+If there are a good range of tones or lots of nice greys in the black and white or the converted colour to black and white image then adding colour back will work a whole lot better than if the image is all washed out.